Set up and run mutually exclusive experiments

 • Don't delete a mutual exclusion group with running experiments, for the same reason.
 Instead, delete the mutual exclusion group after all experiments in the group have concluded.

-2. Next, add your slots and assign experiments to each slot.
+4. Create the number of slots you want and assign experiments to each slot.
 Experiments in different slots will be mutually exclusive from each other.
 You can add a maximum of 20 slots to a mutual exclusion group.

 Note

-Once the group has been created, you will be unable to change the number of slots it contains, or the traffic allocation percentages.
+After the group is created, you can't change the number of slots it contains.
+Additionally, you can't change traffic allocation percentages.
 This ensures consistent bucketing, as well as a consistent user experience.

-1. Set the traffic allocation percentages for each experiment.
+2. Set the traffic allocation percentages for each experiment.
 By default, traffic will be evenly distributed between them, but you can manually edit these percentages.
-This determines the percentage of the total traffic that will be allocated to each experiment in the group.

 Advanced use cases

-• To increase traffic allocation to an experiment, you can either directly change the slot percentage when you first create the group, or you can assign a single experiment to multiple slots within the same group, thus enabling you to change traffic allocation after the group creation stage.
+• To increase traffic allocation to an experiment, either change the slot percentage when the group is created.
+If the group is already created, assign a single experiment to multiple slots within the same group.

-• Adding an experiment to multiple mutual exclusion groups will limit the experiment's traffic even more.
-This is because each user must be evaluated for each mutual exclusion group they belong to.
+• Adding an experiment to multiple mutual exclusion groups further limits the experiment's traffic.
+This is because each user must be evaluated for each mutual exclusion group to which they belong.

 For example, consider the following two mutual exclusion groups:

-Instead of adding an experiment to multiple mutual exclusion groups, create a group that includes all the relevant experiments instead; here, that group would contain experiments A, B, and C.
+Instead of adding an experiment to multiple mutual exclusion groups, create a group that includes all the relevant experiments.
+In this example, that group contains experiments A, B, and C.

 Learn more in this article about working with holdout groups in Amplitude Experiment.